kirkwoodwest/Bitwig-API-Utils/README.md

 # Kirkwoods Bitwig API Utilities
 ## Utilities for Bitwig API Nerds

-This is a set of bitwig api scripting utilities that you can merge and import into your own bitwig scripts.
+This is a set of bitwig api scripting utilities that you can freely use & modify into your own bitwig scripts.
+I'm not sure how to keep this project open for edit but if you find an issue or need help with one of the modules, please let me know. (kirkwoodwest@gmail.com)[mailto:kirkwoodwest@gmail.com]

 ## *TODO*
 1. *Set up example bitwig extensions to show how these operate.*